Insurance arbitration

 Insurance and reinsurance arbitration—an introduction

 Arbitrations arising from insurance and reinsurance disputes share many common features with other types of commercial arbitration.
 This Practice Note provides an introduction to ad hoc and institutional arbitration proceedings in the insurance context.
-It also looks at Bermuda Form arbitration proceedings which may arise from ‘Bermuda Form’ policies, a specific type of excess liability insurance policy.
+It also looks at Bermuda Form of arbitration proceedings which may arise from ‘Bermuda Form’ policies, a specific type of excess liability insurance policy.

 For more information, see Practice Note: Insurance and reinsurance arbitration—an introduction